 How Do You Choose Between These Joybird Sofas?

 Start with fit.
-If you’re taller or you naturally lounge with your legs up, deeper seats like Lewis tend to feel effortless.
-If you’re shorter or you sit upright often, a more standard depth like Briar usually feels easier day to day.
-Next, pick your comfort style: Hughes stays composed for mixed work-and-relax use, while Bryant is softness-first and nap-friendly.
-Finally, be honest about upkeep—tufting and plush layers look great, but they ask for more vacuuming and cushion reset.
+If you are taller or you naturally lounge with your legs up, deeper seats like Lewis usually feel easy right away.
+If you are shorter or you sit upright often, a more standard depth like Briar tends to feel easier day to day.
+In our testing, Hughes made the best middle ground for mixed work-and-relax use, while Bryant was the softness-first pick.
+Also be honest about upkeep—tufting and plush layers look good, but they need more vacuuming and cushion reset.

 Quick picks by scenario: